-In addition, we are carefully monitoring governmental, regulatory Specifically, I'd like to welcome Jeff Kelly, our new Chief Financial and legislative developments and the range of outcomes we may see there.
+In addition, we are carefully monitoring governmental, regulatory and legislative developments and the range of outcomes we may see there.
 We remain engaged in sharing our scientific and risk mitigation research not only with policy-makers and legislators but also with the general public, and in doing our part in promoting knowledge that can ultimately save lives and reduce the economic losses of the inevitable natural catastrophes of the future.

-Our long term strategy will be to lead in whatever business sectors we choose to engage - in ideas and skill, not necessarily refuse to write business that does not meet our hurdles for
+Our long term strategy will be to lead in whatever business sectors we choose to engage - in ideas and skill, not necessarily